Hussain Najadi: Assassination

 During the investigations, Najadi's son Pascal Najadi, a Swiss citizen based in Moscow said, "My father died for reporting corruption within Malaysia.
 Here (in Moscow) I feel protected and safe.
 I can only return to Malaysia once we know who and why."
 The 46-year-old banker added: "The world stands still when such horror terrorises you."
 Pascal's security advisers had told him not to return to Malaysia until the killer was behind bars.
 Consequently, he did not attend his father's funeral.

-On 23 September 2013, the Malaysian Police captured the wanted hitman, KOONG Swee Kwan who was subsequently convicted for murder a year later.
+On 23 September 2013, the Malaysian Police captured the wanted hitman, Koong Swee Kwan who was charged and tried for murder.
+On 5 September 2014, Justice Mohd Azman Husin of the Kuala Lumpur High Court found Koong guilty of murder and sentenced him to death.
+Koong was also convicted of the attempted murder of Najadi's wife and received a prison sentence of 18 years.

 In November 2015, the Malaysian police announced that they were no longer looking for suspects in the killing and had closed the case.
-On 1 March 2021, the convicted killer lost his final appeal and his death sentence for the murder was upheld.
+On 1 March 2021, Koong's final appeal was dismissed by the Federal Court of Malaysia and his death sentence for the murder was upheld.

+On 21 August 2024, the Federal Court dismissed Koong's re-sentencing plea and once again upheld his death sentence.